‘Twas the night before Christmas and all through the streets

 Fuente de la Fantasía (Fantasia Fountain)

 Tonight and tomorrow we have our Airbnb to ourselves.
 Our wonderful hosts already had plans to spend this time with family near the coast.
 We are excited about a quiet day with Netflix and maybe a Pisco Sour or two.
-We haven’t had Netflix since we stayed with Roger the Cowboy in Panama and are really looking forward to the relaxation.
+We haven’t had Netflix since we stayed in Boquete, Panama and we are really looking forward to the relaxation.

 Merry Christmas to everyone who decorated their yards.
 Thank you for bringing joy to those around you and strangers from abroad.